Traffic Inspector in a nutshell

 - XML-RPC and REST API requests

-- Any request that produces an error HTTP code (400 and higher)
+- Any request that generates an error HTTP code (400 and higher)

 - Search requests

-- Direct request to a PHP script that doesn’t exist or loads WP environment programmatically.
+- Requests to a PHP script that doesn’t exist or loads WP environment programmatically.

-- Standard admin dashboard requests including scheduled tasks (/wp-cron.php) and AJAX requests (/wp-admin/admin-ajax.php)
+Note: the plugin doesn’t log standard admin dashboard requests including scheduled tasks (/wp-cron.php) and AJAX requests (/wp-admin/admin-ajax.php).